©James Boardman / Alamy Stock Photo

-First mentioned in the 1928 novel, The House at Pooh Corner, the game is designed for at least two competitors, although any number can play.
-Each person must drop a stick into the water – and of course, the sticks must be individually marked in some way, if there are a lot of contestants, so they can be easily identified.
+The game was first mentioned in the 1928 novel, The House at Pooh Corner.
+It is designed for at least two competitors, although any number can play.
+They each drop a stick into the water - and of course, the sticks must be individually marked in some way, if there are a lot of contestants, so they can be easily identified.

 After dropping the sticks in the water, the participants must run down the bank and see which stick emerges first from under the bridge.
 The rules are simple too - all the players must drop their sticks simultaneously after the referee shouts a keyword, including "drop" or sometimes "twitch".

 Poohsticks has become a game that both children and adults play today.
-Some people say the outcome is down to chance, while others believe there’s a strategy and claim the way that the stick is dropped or finding the fastest-flowing route of the river, will influence the outcome.
+Some people say it's down to chance, while others believe there's a strategy and claim the way that the stick is dropped, or finding the fastest-flowing route of the river, will influence the outcome.